-When it comes to the factors that influence the number of app downloads, search ads on popular SERPs are still leading the herd with a 50% conversion rate.
+When it comes to the factors that influence the number of app downloads, search ads on popular SERPs are still leading the herd at a 50% conversion rate.
 Social ads are in the second place with a 49% success rate followed by ads in other apps with a 47% success rate.
-Admittedly, data is the mother of these statistics and these can only bring out the true insights when that data is noise-free.
+Admittedly, data is the mother of these statistics and these can only bring out the true insights when that data is noise free.

 Modern technology has encased the world within our smart handhelds and this single evolution of screen size has mothered two facets for marketers – challenge and opportunity.
 If the factors like screen size, portability are the challenges then the reward is obtaining a higher level of user penetration.
 Back in 2015, a USA adult spent 5.6 hours on the web, of which only mobile devices occupy 2.8 hours(51%).
 Thankfully, going mobile is the first element of going social.
 But, it’s not a great idea to focus your app marketing efforts only on popular app stores.
 For going viral, an app should have the versatility to stay live on each surface of the web.

 So, what you need is smart data at your disposal.
 It may be social data to measure the heat map of an issue from Twitter or mass crawling for aggregating news from all the web sources scattered over a finite geo-location.
 It’s your specific need that defines the type of data you need to crawl or crawl.
 For a long time, we have experienced a diversified demand of data assisting enterprises and businesses across different verticals.
-That’s why we know about the complexity in zeroing on the right chunk of the big data that can serve your singular purpose.
+That’s why we know about the complexity of zeroing on the right chunk of the big data that can serve your singular purpose.

 We do believe in the fact that there are no pre-defined ways which can make your app go viral overnight (although we do wish that to happen) but it is sure that data is one of them.
 Good luck.